mk-fg/fgtk/README.md

 with optional comment strings to an sqlite db file, or retrieve/decrypt those.

-Stores fixed list of recipient keys in the db on its creation ("init" script command), and always uses those afterwards for all secrets stored there, using one neat self-contained file.
+Stores fixed list of recipient keys in the db on its creation ("init" script command), and always uses those afterwards for all secrets stored there, in one neat self-contained file.

-My use-case for this is a simple asymmetric-encryption backup for secrets processed by [fido2-hmac-desalinate] tool above, where each one can be decrypted separately using some other PIV smartcard (with e.g. [age-plugin-yubikey] installed) or an offline backup secret key, if necessary.
+My use-case for this is a simple asymmetric-encryption backup for secrets processed by [fido2-hmac-desalinate] tool above (using "wrap" command to always run script around it), where each one can be decrypted separately using some other PIV smartcard capabile of public-key crypto (with e.g. [age-plugin-yubikey] installed) or an offline/fallback backup secret key, if necessary.

 Robust single-file storage allows easy syncing, enumeration, import/export for re-encryption with different keys, etc. `-h/--help` output has all usage info/examples.

+Can also be used on its own, as an asymmetric-crypto alternative (or read-only addition) to fido2-hmac-secret-based tools, not just as a wrapper/backup for those, e.g. to access secrets using any number of piv-yubikeys via shared db file with all those set as recipients.

 ["age" encryption tool]: https://github.com/FiloSottile/age
 [age-plugin-yubikey]: https://github.com/str4d/age-plugin-yubikey/